Utah Administrative Code

 (v) Does not create an undue safety hazard if handled, stored and used according to manufacturer's specifications.

-(b) The active disinfecting agent used must meet the concentration levels listed in Table 6 for all circumstances, bather loads, and the pH level of the water.
+(b) The concentration levels of the active disinfectant within the pool water shall be consistent with the label instructions of the disinfectant and with the minimum levels listed in Table 6 for all circumstances, bather loads, and the pH level of the water.

 (a) An easy to operate pool-side disinfectant testing kit, compatible with the disinfectant in use and accurate to within 0.5 milligrams per liter, must be provided at each pool.